KODEGAS/Medusa-2.0/ROUND2_COMPETITOR_GUIDE.md

 **Q: If I unlock a hint but don't use it, am I still charged?**
 A: Yes.
 Once unlocked, the point cost is immediately deducted.

-**Q: Can I see other teams' scores during the competition?**
-A: Yes, the leaderboard is public and updates in real-time (may have slight delay).

-**Q: What happens if two teams submit at the exact same time?**
-A: Server timestamp determines order.
-Both teams get appropriate points based on their submission time.

 ### Challenge-Specific Questions